mberry1989/kontent-hugo-articles/README.md

 To run the app:
 1. Clone the app repository with your favorite GIT client
 1. Open the solution in Visual Studio Code or your favorite IDE
-1. Update the Kontent project ID in `cms-scripts\config.js` (detailed instructions available below)
+1. Update the Kontent project ID in `cms-scripts\config.js` - detailed instructions available [below](#connecting-to-your-sample-project)
 1. From the terminal run:
    1. `npm install`
    1. `npm run build`